ldsands/UsefulCodeSnippets/other_software/git.md

 ### Git global setup

-this allows you to avoid having issues when using vscode to manage git projects
+this allows you to avoid having issues haveing to signing every time when using vscode to manage git/github projects

 ```git
 git config --global user.name "Prename Name"